Commander-Sloth/tetris/README.md

 # Tetris Python Recreation
-**Description:** This code is recreation of the classic tetris game.
-This game was not originally designed by me, but this pygame version was programmed by me.
+**Description:** This code is a recreation of the classic tetris game.
+This game was not originally designed by me, however.
+I did program this pygame version.

 ![Program screenshot](./screenshot.jpg)